 - For more information, prior to booking a training please read the full Parents Plus Licensing Guidelines.

-The Parents Plus and Working Things Out Programmes are designed as collaborative educational/therapeutic courses to be delivered by trained professionals to small groups of parents over six to twelve weeks.
+The Parents Plus and Working Things Out Programmes can be delivered to families individually or in in small groups by a variety of organisations such as.

 - Child and Adolescent Mental Health Services